 In recent years, the divorce rate among couples over 50 years old has increased.
 According to a study by the Institute for Population Research cited in a recent Forbes story, in 2009, the participants in one in four divorces were 50 years old or above.
 Many women fitting this age range, at this point in time, have put their own careers aside to raise children while their husbands worked.

-And these women need protection during divorce to ensure they have adequate funds to retire.
+And these women need protection during a divorce to ensure they have adequate funds to retire.

 401ks Can Be Divided to Fund Both Spouses’ Retirements